diazgilberto/db-modeling-design-final-project/README.md

 2|Perez|Jorge
 5|Johnson|Lisa

-2. Retrieve the terms for the 2007 academic year.
+b.
+Retrieve the terms for the 2007 academic year.

 ```sql
 SELECT * FROM TERM